GlebSBrykin/Patch2Vec/Details.md

 The idea of im2col is to group the values of the input image required to perform the convolution operation, which allows you to perform a non-optimal operation of loading an image patch once, and not D times (where D is the number of convolution cores).
 The convolution operation is reduced to matrix multiplication, which can be easily optimized using the processor cache and many other approaches, such as SIMD.

-The source code of im2col conv2d used in experiments is shown below:
+The C# source code of im2col conv2d used in experiments is shown below:

 ```C#
 /// <summary>